South Coast Repertory: 1980s and 1990s

 By the end of 1998, SCR began pursuing its long-held expansion goal when the Segerstrom family donated land.
 That land, along with a similar donation to the neighboring Orange County Performing Arts Center, established the Segerstrom Center for the Arts.
 Within weeks, SCR received its first gift of more than US$1 million, when Henry and Stacey Nicholas gave US$1.28 million (eventually doubling their gift to US$2.5 million to name the renovated Second Stage the Nicholas Studio) and launched "SCR: The Next Stage" Campaign, initially to raise US$40 million.
 Architect César Pelli was enlisted for both the center's and SCR's expansion, with SCR's construction beginning first.

-The focal point of Pelli's expansion design was a 336-seat proscenium stage.
-In front of it would be the common lobby and behind it would be three stories of offices.

-At the ground breaking ceremony in July 2001, a US$5 million naming gift for the new stage was announced from George and Julianne Argyros.

-In April 2002, Board President and Campaign Chairman Paul Folino announced the campaign's largest gift — and the largest single gift ever to a regional theatre by an individual.
-It was from the Folino family, and at US$10 million, it became the complex's naming gift.

-The first season in the Folino Theatre Center earned rave reviews and introduced three plays — Greenberg's The Violet Hour, Lynn Nottage's Intimate Apparel and Rolin Jones' The Intelligent Design of Jenny Chow.
+The first season in the Folino Theatre Center earned good reviews and introduced three plays — Greenberg's The Violet Hour, Lynn Nottage's Intimate Apparel and Rolin Jones' The Intelligent Design of Jenny Chow.
 All have since gone on to major productions in New York and elsewhere.

-With the expansion of its physical plant and endowment, and with additional support from the Whittier Family Foundations, SCR was ready for its biggest programmatic growth in two decades: the introduction of the three-play series "Theatre for Young Audiences ... and Their Families," which debuted in 2003 to tremendous response.

-Theatre Leadership and Recent Accomplishments

-2011 marked a major leadership transition for SCR: Marc Masterson became the theatre's new Artistic Director, with Managing Director Paula Tomei serving as his co-CEO.
-Emmes and Benson moved into the roles of Founding Artistic Directors, from which they continue to share the wisdom and knowledge gained in their 47 years at the theatre's helm.